dairin0d/OctreeSplatting/Notes/Overview.md

 Of course, rigid (non-deforming) and flip-book (each frame is a separate octree) animations are trivial for voxel models.
 But skeletal animation is trickier, as the usual approaches aren't directly applicable.

 Surprisingly, there doesn't seem to be that much material on the subject of combining skinning with octrees.
 The only notable exception is probably Dennis Bautembach's ["Animated Sparse Voxel Octrees"](http://masters.donntu.org/2012/fknt/radchenko/library/asvo.pdf), popularly explained in [this](https://www.youtube.com/playlist?list=PLfuJEfUHg4HGC-pS85iam40FmG9vyLYcR) short series of videos.
 His technique (implemented in [CUDA](https://en.wikipedia.org/wiki/CUDA)) essentially traverses the octree to a LOD level sufficient for display, and then transforms each voxel at that level as if it was a regular mesh vertex.
-Naturally, this can lead to holes between the transfromed voxels, which he counters by enlarging each voxel by some amount.
+Naturally, this can lead to holes between the transformed voxels, which he counters by enlarging each voxel by some amount.
 Dennis also considers transforming the 8 corners of a voxel instead of just the center (in order to eliminate holes), but he notes that this is too computationally expensive.
-In the end, he concludes that this technique is mostly siutable for moderate deformations.
+In the end, he concludes that this technique is mostly suitable for moderate deformations.

 Obviously, we can't afford anything of this sort in our CPU renderer.
 However, there exists another (and pretty popular!) animation technique that's perfectly compatible with octrees: [*cage deformations!*](http://www.immagery.com/pdf/cage_based_def_methods.pdf) Or, at least, their linear variant.

 In essence, this is a direct extension of textured triangles / quads to 3D.
 Texture (2D array of pixels) becomes 3D array of voxels, and triangles / quads become tetrahedrons and cuboids, respectively.
 So if we split a high-detail model into a collection of connected cubical / tetrahedral volumes (which together form a cage) and assign bone weights to their vertices, the *cage itself* may be animated using any of the traditional techniques.
-As a result, we get a skeletally animaled voxel/point-cloud model (composed of many small octrees) at a much lower price :)
+As a result, we get a skeletally animated voxel/point-cloud model (composed of many small octrees) at a much lower price :)

 Interestingly, back in 2019 Atomontage engine released a [teaser video](https://www.youtube.com/watch?v=TCCJ88OCQX4) with a (what I assume) skeletally animated voxel dragon swinging its head left and right.
 I have no idea what approach Atomontage uses there, but I wouldn't be surprised if it's something along the same lines.